 What Are the Treatment Options?

-Myelodysplastic syndromes is a complex disease with multiple treatment options that differ from patient to patient.
+Myelodysplastic syndromes are a complex set of diseases with multiple treatment options that differ from patient to patient.
 Patients with myelodysplastic syndromes may have different symptoms, which require different treatment approaches to target the specific symptoms.

 The treatment options depend on many factors, including the myelodysplastic syndromes risk category, symptoms, test results, the patient’s goals of symptom control and quality of life, the need for blood transfusions, and hospitalizations.
 The treatment options can be divided into 3 main categories, including (1) supportive care, (2) lowintensity treatments, and (3) highintensity treatments.1,5